Role: UX Design lead

 • Analytics revealed our users are only saving an average of 2 sites per year but viewing 52.

-• User feedback stated people are uncomfortable sharing work files incase someone saves over it or makes irreversible changes; issues of trust.
+• User feedback stated people are uncomfortable sharing work files in case someone saves over it or makes irreversible changes; issues of trust.

 Research & testing plans